- About us

 What is hemp?

 «Industrial hemp» should not be confused with cannabis, it is in fact the level of THC (delta-9-tetrahydrocannabinol) which differentiates each species.
 Industrial hemp THC level is below 0.3%, which is currently authorized but highly controlled by the Canadian government (see Industrial Hemp Regulations).
-Recreational hemp THC level is over 5% and its legalization will take place on July 1st, 2018 (Bill C-45, see Cannabis Act).
+Recreational hemp THC level is over 5% and its legalization took place on July 1st, 2018 (Bill C-45, see Cannabis Act).
 Hemp has long been set aside (it became illegal in 1938 and hemp stumps were not allowed in Canada until 1998), yet its many virtues have been used for centuries.

 Nutritive: for the body and the skin.
 Hemp seeds are considered a "super food", they are rich in protein, fatty acids, vitamins and minerals, good for both the heart and the brain.
 Hemp oil is recommended for high blood pressure because its proportions of fatty acids are ideal.
 Also used in cosmetics, it has nourishing, moisturizing and antiaging properties (see Quebec Hemp).